overhangio/tutor/docs/faq.rst

 Tutor tries very hard to support all major Open edX features, notably in the form of :ref:`plugins <existing_plugins>`.
 If you are interested in sponsoring the development of a new plugin, please `get in touch <mailto:worktogether@overhang.io>`__!

 It should be noted that the `Insights <https://github.com/openedx/edx-analytics-pipeline>`__ stack is currently unsupported, because of its complexity, lack of support, and extensibility.
-To replace it, Overhang.IO developed `Cairn <https://overhang.io/tutor/plugin/cairn>`__ the next-generation analytics solution for Open edX, part of the `Tutor Wizard Edition <https://overhang.io/tutor/wizardedition>`__.
+To replace it, Overhang.IO developed `Cairn <https://overhang.io/tutor/plugin/cairn>`__ the next-generation analytics solution for Open edX.
 You should check it out 😉

 Are there people already running this in production?
 ----------------------------------------------------